-Britefire is a strategy company specializing in business innovation and digital marketing.
-We help companies, brands, and executives worldwide to thrive in rapidly evolving, disrupted markets.
+Britefire specializes in edtech, strategy, digital marketing and user experience.
+We help organisations, brands, and executives worldwide to thrive in rapidly evolving, disrupted markets.

-The founders of Britefire have been digital innovators since before the web was born.
-With global corporate strategy and digital start-up pedigrees, we bring to the boardroom a unique blend of skills, methodologies, insight, and experience.
+With global corporate strategy and digital start-up pedigrees, we bring to the boardroom and the classroom a unique blend of skills, methodologies, insight, and experience.

 Today, entire industries are re-imagined overnight.
 Unfortunately, it is usually tech-enabled customers who do the re-imagining, leaving business leaders scrambling to retain control.
 No industry is immune.
 In turbulent digital landscapes, you need

 - forward-thinking advisors who can foresee opportunities and disruptions, and help you craft a powerful strategy to evolve your business or your brand

 - professional digital development resources who can help you implement those strategies

 - experienced mentors or trainers who can help you and your people gain the insight and skills that will build teams that are agile, innovative, and digitally competent.